Why Slate Kitchen Flooring is a Great Choice.

 The natural beauty of slate appeals to homeowners who want a statement floor with timeless good looks that is hardier than marble and offers more color choices than granite.
-This stone kitchen flooring is more affordable too, so it has a lot going for it..
+Slate stone kitchen flooring is more affordable too, so it has a lot going for it.
+We love slate flooring, and so will you.

-In this slate kitchen floor report we will take an in-depth look at your options, the pros and cons of slate flooring, installation costs, cleaning, maintenance considerations and more.
+If you’re on the verge of purchasing and installing a slate kitchen floor then let our home flooring pros review help you decide one way or the other.
+We will take an in-depth look at your options, the pros and cons of slate flooring, installation costs, cleaning, maintenance considerations and more.

 Installing slate flooring in a kitchen is just one option if you are leaning towards a natural stone floor compared to more conventional choices like hardwood or vinyl.
-So, to help you decide between slate and some other stone tile let’s start by explaining exactly what slate is, what colors are available and which styling options you can obtain.
+So, to help you decide between slate and some other stone tile let’s start by explaining exactly what we love about it, what colors are available and which style and design options you can obtain.

 Slate is a metamorphic rock produced through high heat and pressure deep within the earth.
 The result is a very strong, durable material ideal for flooring.

 In the kitchen, the slate you choose should complement the cabinet colors – and shouldn’t clash with the countertops.
-Generally, the more color in the countertops, the less the slate flooring should have – and the other way around.
+Generally, the more color there is on your countertops, the less color the slate flooring should have – and the other way around.

 Tip: Local stores will probably let you take home samples.
-Online sellers sell sample tiles pretty cheap, so you can try a handful of options with your other kitchen components.
+Online sellers sell sample tiles pretty cheap, so you can try out a handful of options and match them with your other kitchen components.

 Tiles are cut in various sizes from 2” squares to 16” x 24” large tiles.
 Boxes of slate flooring often contain tiles of various sizes.